Metrication in the United Kingdom: Education

 In Scotland, virtually all examinations set from 1973 onwards used SI, especially those connected with science and engineering.
 In England, each examination board had its own timetable: the Oxford Delegacy of Local Examinations, for example, announced a change to SI in 1968, with examinations in science and mathematics using SI by 1972, geography in 1973 and home economics and various craft subjects were converted by the end of 1976.
-Pupils were hampered by a revolution in teaching methods that was taking place at the same time and a lack of coordination at the national level.

 In 1974 the Department of Education and Science issued advice (which still stands) to schools that teaching should be conducted principally in metric terms while maintaining general familiarity with imperial units.

 According to a report in 1982, children were taught the relationship between decimal counting, decimal money and metric measurements, with time being the only quantity whose units were manipulated in a mixed-unit manner.

 Wholesale, retail and consumer industries

-The retail industry proved difficult for the Metrication Board.
-The sector saw little benefit in metrication – competition was fierce and margins low.
-The opinions of the trade organisations with which the Metrication Board could negotiate were fragmented.
+Retailing proved the hardest sector for the Metrication Board to move.
+Margins were thin and competition intense, so shops saw little commercial gain in converting, and the trade associations the Board had to negotiate with were numerous and did not speak with one voice.

-Many sectors of the industry did agree to a programme coordinated by the Metrication Board, with metrication of pre-packaged goods being introduced on a commodity by commodity basis.
-In 1977 when a carpet retailing chain reneged on an industry-wide agreement to use metric units (carpeting at £8.36 per square yard looked more appealing in price to the customer than carpeting at £10.00 per square metre), it became necessary for the first time to use legislation to enforce metrication rather than to rely on a voluntary adoption of the system.
+Much of the sector nonetheless signed up to a programme coordinated by the Board, under which pre-packaged goods were converted commodity by commodity.
+The weakness of a voluntary approach was exposed by floor coverings.
+Carpet retailers had agreed in February 1975 to price by the square metre, but in 1977 a large chain returned to the square yard.
+The apparently lower figure, roughly £8.36 per square yard against £10.00 per square metre for the same carpet, attracted enough custom that the agreement collapsed and competitors followed.
+The Confederation of British Industry attributed the breakdown to the fact that traders could not rely on one another to honour voluntary agreements: firms that converted alone were undercut on apparent price by those that had not, so none wished to move first.
+Velkar characterises this as a network effect that made voluntary conversion in retailing unworkable without a common cut-off date.

-Much of the retail industry was metricated during 1977 and 1978 by means of statutory orders.
+Government policy shifted accordingly.
+Between 1976 and 1978 a series of statutory instruments required metric quantities for a widening range of pre-packed foods, including tea, bread, flour, oats, dried fruit, biscuits, sugar, salt and breakfast cereals.
+Goods sold loose by weight were not covered.
+A further order setting a general cut-off date for imperial pricing in the retail trade was drafted but never put to Parliament, and after the 1979 general election the incoming Conservative government abandoned it.
+Sally Oppenheim, the new Minister for Consumer Affairs, stated that no further compulsory metrication orders would be made.